junesirius/junesirius.github.io/_posts/Supernatural/2026-07-27-SPN-John-Winchester-journal.md

 ### 5.2

 > Sammy is fourteen years old today.
 He's been having strange dreams again.
 I've tried to keep an eye out for any signs that he's more than a regular kid, but I don't see them.
 He's sensitive, has a lot of imagination, but that's about it.
-Plus now that he's hitting adolescence, he's agiant pain in the ass. <u>Dean just chased girls and snuck around with beers in his coat pockets.</u> That was teenage trouble I could understand.
+Plus now that he's hitting adolescence, he's a giant pain in the ass. <u>Dean just chased girls and snuck around with beers in his coat pockets.</u> That was teenage trouble I could understand.
 But Sammy just shuts down sometimes.
 Won't talk to anyone, and when he does, it's only because he wants to argue about something.
 He's got all the willpower us Winchesters are known for, but in him it sits quietly.
 You don't notice it's there until he decides he feels strongly enough about something that he won't compromise.
 Then you might as well wrestle angels.

 Actually the ironic part is, Dean's practically having a normal teenager life, girls and beers, not much school.
 He's even closer to a normal life than Sammy is, even though Sammy apparently wants more and stronger.